syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/row-auto-height.md

 {% previewsample "page.domainurl/code-snippet/schedule/view-cs19" %}
 {% endif %}

-> The property `maxEventsPerRow` will be applicable only when EnableAutoRowHeight feature is disabled in the Schedule.
+> The property `maxEventsPerRow` will be applicable only when `rowAutoHeight` feature is disabled in the Scheduler.

 > You can refer to our [JavaScript Scheduler](https://www.syncfusion.com/javascript-ui-controls/js-scheduler) feature tour page for its groundbreaking feature representations.
 You can also explore our [JavaScript Scheduler example](https://ej2.syncfusion.com/demos/#/material/schedule/overview.html) to knows how to present and manipulate data.